ellap4n/studio-project/README.md

 To prevent repetition, I pushed them into an array, which the function would then pick one at random to play when the event is triggered.

 ## Audio Glitch
 Playing with sound made me want to use sound to control a glitch - the way chaos unfolds if often influenced by the environment where it is found.
 Looking through the p5js reference, I saw that there were a number of different ways you could pull values from audio - but I had my eyes set on the amplitude value.
 This proved to be a fatal decision because the amount of troubleshooting and debuggins I went through to get this to work was astonishing.
-But I finally got it to work in the end
+But I finally got it to work in the end with the hekp of this youtube video

 https://www.youtube.com/watch?v=NCCHQwNAN6Y
 https://p5js.org/reference/p5.Amplitude/getLevel/

+the idea was to take the amplitude values at given times and use these values to control a variable.
+This meant that the shapes needed to be implemented in the draw function, but I couldn't trigger the music in the draw function as I only wanted to trigger it in a specific mouse click.

+to do this I found the function https://p5js.org/reference/p5.SoundFile/isPlaying/ where the triggered function simply plays the audio.
+A conditonal was added to the draw fucntion that activated when isplaying was true.